-Name of entity: Audit period: - Co ompliance Summary / Prepared by: Reviewed by: Provision Description Objective Control Activities IS (Y/N) Effective controls?
+Name of entity: Compliance Summers Prepared by: Audit period: 00 ompliance Summary Reviewed by: - Provision Description Objective Control Activities IS (Y/N) Effective controls?
 Instances of noncompliance?
 811.03.
 DEPOSITS INTO THE CIVIL SERVICE RETIREMENT AND DISABILITY FUND.
 Provision Types: Procedural-based and quantitative-based.
 Amounts withheld from employees and the sum contributed by the entity for retirement benefits shall be deposited into the Treasury to the credit of the Civil Service Retirement and Disability Fund.
-66 5 U.S.C.
-8422(c).
+66 5 U.S.C. § 8422(c).
 Withholdings from employees and entity contributions for retirement benefits are properly summarized and deposited into the Treasury to the credit of the Civil Service Retirement and Disability Fund.
 See Compliance Audit Procedures, FAM 811 steps 6 and 7.

-66The Civil Service Retirement and Disability Fund is the fund established under 5 U.S.C.
-8348 that is available for the payment of employee benefits (primarily retirement) under chapters 83 and 84 of Title 5, U.S. Code, and for specified administrative expenses incurred by OPM or the Merit Systems Protection Board.
-5 U.S.C.
-8401(6).
+66The Civil Service Retirement and Disability Fund is the fund established under 5 U.S.C. § 8348 that is available for the payment of employee benefits (primarily retirement) under 5 U.S.C. chapters 83 and 84, and for specified administrative expenses incurred by OPM or the Merit Systems Protection Board.
+5 U.S.C. § 8401(6).